lnrri3665421/notes/README.md

 Another important aspect of programming is understanding the basics of the language or framework you're using.
 Mastering the fundamentals allows you to write cleaner, more efficient code, and make better design decisions.
 It also makes it easier to learn new technologies and adapt to changing environments.
 Make sure to dedicate time to studying and practicing with the tools you use regularly.
  - 来自助手的编程智慧的英文翻译：
 Today’s coding wisdom involves prioritization and focusing solely on tasks of utmost importance.
 Break down projects to smaller components, arrange them in order of their significance to your ultimate goal, then zero in on those key aspects.
 Doing so allows for efficient allocation of resources, avoiding unnecessary distractions and less crucial tasks along the way.
 Additionally, understanding and mastering foundational aspects of any programming language/framework is crucial.
 A solid grasp of fundamentals leads to cleaner and more effective code and better-informed design choices.
 Dedicating time for study and practice with tools used regularly will help you stay current with technology advancements and shifting environments in the field.

+# 2024-03-15
+- Today's programming wisdom is:

+"Premature optimization is the root of all evil." - Donald Knuth

+In fewer than 200 words, this quote emphasizes that striving to optimize code too early in the development process can lead to unnecessary complexity, harder maintenance, and potential bugs.
+It suggests programmers should focus first on writing clear, correct, and maintainable code, then optimize only after identifying genuine performance bottlenecks through profiling or other means.
+This principle encourages a balanced approach to software engineering where functionality, readability, and adaptability are prioritized before prematurely optimizing for speed or resource usage.